Parametric multi-fidelity Monte Carlo estimation with applications to extremes: Parametric MFMC estimation methods

 \section{Parametric MFMC estimation methods}

-With the MF data $(\xhifi_1, \xlofi_1), \dots, (\xhifi_n, \xlofi_n), \xlofi_{n+1}, \dots, \xlofi_{n+m}$ in \eqref{e:prelim-data} and the parametric framework described in Section~\ref{s:preliminaries}, we consider here several methods to estimate $\tone$, the parameter of $\xhifi$.
-We start with several baselines and the maximum likelihood, and then provide a number of alternatives that have computational or other advantages.
-The efficiency gains of the maximum likelihood over the alternatives will be studied for several parametric models in Section~\ref{s:example} below.
+With the parametric framework described in \cref{s:preliminaries}, we consider several methods to estimate $\tone$, the parameter of $\yhifi$.
+We start with several baselines and the joint maximum likelihood, and then present MF alternatives that have computational or other advantages. \Cref{tab:mfmc-methods} summarizes the key MF estimation methods discussed in this section that utilize the MF data \eqref{e:data:mf}, along with their definitions and distributional assumptions.
+The efficiency gains of JML over the alternatives will be studied for several parametric models in \cref{s:example} below.